snl-dakota/dakota-examples/official/drivers/Python/linked_di/tensorflow/README.md

 python dictionary of parameters and expected responses to the decorator which internally converts this to `Parameters` and `Responses` objects native to `dakota.interfacing`.

-A helper function or tensorflow model (in the works) also in `TF-Ishigami.py` extract the parameters gotten from dakota and call the functions to get a suitable `Response` object for dakota.
-The function to calculate the Ishigami function output can either be a tensorflow model (in the works),  or a simple Ishigami function in mathematical form "sin(x) + a*sin(y)**2 + b*z**4*sin(x)" where a = 7.0 and b = 0.1.
+The 'prediction_driver' function receives direct parameters from Dakota and a results variable to package the responses into.
+The received parameters are then sent to an exported Tensorflow/Keras surrogate model to then place the predictions in Dakota appropriate format and returned as a response.

 # Dakota input
-Dakota input file for global sensitivity analysis for the Ishigami function
+Dakota input file for direct global sensitivity analysis on the Ishigami function or on the Tensorflow/Keras surrogate model of it.

 ```
 method
 	polynomial_chaos
 	    quadrature_order = 5
-     	variance_based_decomp #interaction_order = 1
+     	variance_based_decomp
-	distribution cumulative

 variables
 	uniform_uncertain =  3
-	descriptors     =    'x'      'y'      'z'
+	descriptors     =    'x1'      'x2'    'x3'
-	lower_bounds    =    -3.141592 -3.141592 -3.141592
+	lower_bounds    =     0         0       0
-	upper_bounds    =    +3.141592 +3.141592 +3.141592
+	upper_bounds    =     1         1       1

 interface
-    python
+#    python
-    analysis_driver = 'TF-Ishigami:prediction_driver'
+#    analysis_driver = 'TF-Ishigami:prediction_driver'
+     direct
+	analysis_driver = 'sobol_ishigami'

 responses
     response_functions = 1